yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 **Insight**

-Customer 101 ordered 2 Meatlovers and 1 Vegetarian pizza.Customer 102 ordered 2 Meatlovers  and 2 Vegetarian pizzas.
+- Customer 101 ordered 2 Meatlovers and 1 Vegetarian pizza.
+- Customer 102 ordered 2 Meatlovers  and 2 Vegetarian pizzas.
-Customer 103 ordered 3 Meatlovers s and 1 Vegetarian pizza.Customer 104 and 105  ordered 1 Meatlovers pizza and 1 Vegetarian pizza respectively.
+- Customer 103 ordered 3 Meatlovers s and 1 Vegetarian pizza.
+- Customer 104 and 105  ordered 1 Meatlovers pizza and 1 Vegetarian pizza respectively.

 **6.What was the maximum number of pizzas delivered in a single order?**